The history of Sigiriya is perhaps one of the oldest in Sri Lanka, and around it, there are still many doubts about the true nature of this place.

 In the last stage, we reach a large plateau and one of the most symbolic places of Sigiriya: Lion’s Paws.

 English archaeologist HCP Bell discovered these giant paws in 1898.
-It’s said to have been the only thing left of a monumental lion that was carved on the face of that part of the mountain, marking the last step of the ascent, with the stairs starting through the middle of the legs towards the animal’s mouth and the top.
+It’s said to have been the only thing left of a monumental lion carved on the face of that part of the mountain, marking the last step of the ascent, with the stairs starting through the middle of the legs towards the animal’s mouth and the top.

 Unwelcome visitors?…

-Also here we found some very curious signs alerting the tourists to make little noise in that place and during the last climb … because of the wasps!!
+Also, here we found some very curious signs alerting the tourists to make little noise in that place and during the last climb … because of the wasps!!

 Have I told you that I have a real fear of bees and wasps?! …

-Not only were the signs completely alarming, but also on this platform there is a structure with a net, leading to the belief that it’s a safe haven for people to take refuge from the wasps.
+Not only were the signs completely alarming, but also, on this platform, there is a structure with a net, leading to the belief that it’s a safe haven for people to take refuge from the wasps.

 One of the most amazing sights you’ll ever see

 But the true fascination here is the 360º view we have over the region.
-A breath-taking scenario.
+A breathtaking scenario.

-Curious?
+Curious about Sigiriya?
 Watch the video:

 What did you think of Sigiriya?
 What was the tallest monument you ever had to climb?
 How was that experience?
 Share it in the comment box below.